pilcrowonpaper/copenhagen/email-verification.md

 ## Rate limiting

-Any endpoint that sends an email should have strict rate limiting implemented.
+Any endpoint that can send emails should have strict rate limiting implemented.